tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 ### discord

-**This source can be linked**
+**This onramp can be linked**

-The `discord` connector allows consuming events from the [Discord API](https://discord.com/developers/docs/intro).
+The `discord` onramp allows consuming events from the [Discord API](https://discord.com/developers/docs/intro).
 It uses the event structure as provided by [serenity](https://docs.rs/serenity/0.10.2/serenity/) wrapped in event-named records.

-Replies send to this connector can perform multiple operations:
+Replies send to this onramp can perform multiple operations:

 #### Guild related
 ```json